Nicol4sDev/Nicol4sDev/README.md

 ### Hey there 👋

 I am a Full Stack web developer, I have a passion for learning and sharing my knowledge with others a public as possible.
 You can see a full list of what I am up to on my repositories.
-If you found value in something I have created, please feel free to send me a message, give me a shout out [@HiddenCatz](https://twitter.com/HiddenCatz), or you can follow me [@nicolas-alvarez-dev](https://www.linkedin.com/in/nicolas-alvarez-dev/) I would love to see you there.
+If you found value in something I have created, please feel free to send me a message or you can follow me [@nicolas-alvarez-dev](https://www.linkedin.com/in/nicolas-alvarez-dev/) I would love to see you there.

 ---